CoC Funding Opportunities

 Non-Conflicted Workgroup Meetings

 Meetings are held 11a – 12p on designated dates.
 Please contact Christina Johnson (Christina.Johnson2@indy.gov) if you are interested in being a part of this workgroup.
+All members must register for these meetings as these meetings are private and password-protected.
+Please use the link below to register.

 Want to attend the monthly NOFO Meetings?